-WHEREAS, the County of Mendocino previous enacted Ordinance No. 4398 to help ensure that properties affected by the Redwood Complex Fire are made safe and ready for reconstruction or repair; and
+WHEREAS, the County of Mendocino previous enacted Ordinance No. 4398 to this ordinance helps to ensure that properties affected by the Redwood Complex Fire are made safe and ready for reconstruction or repair; and

-WHEREAS, Ordinance No. 4398 provides for the orderly administration of the public cleanup program in coordination with the private cleanup program; and
+WHEREAS, this ordinance Ordinance No. 4398 provides for the orderly administration of the public cleanup program in coordination with the private cleanup program; and